 This strategy is another hypermodern defense against the most used white e4 opening.
 Black allows White to start chasing its knight throughout the board by tempo gaining pawn moves which will assist white in gaining center control of the board.

 In the meantime, black will undermine white’s overextended pawns.
 The one thing black must remember is that once your knight is being chased around the board, black doesn’t have the option of playing passively.
 It is essential that black attack white’s center control, or else white will earn a devastating victory.

 White typically has three main lines to select from.
 However, it usually begins with 1.e4 Nf6 2.e5 Nd5 3.d4 d6.
 This is where things begin to change based on the selected variant.
 White has the option to choose from an aggressive line of four pawn attacks, in which white would aim to place its four central pawns near the center.

 White may also play exchange variations which follow the pawn attack.
 However, the last pawn it would opt to exchange would be the d6 pawn.
 Black has the option of playing a sharp line to capture with its king pawn.
 It may also choose an uber- aggressive and exciting strategy, capturing with its c pawn.

-Recommended course: The ABC of the Alekhine by Andrew Martin
+Recommended course for the Alekhine Defense: The ABC of the Alekhine by Andrew Martin

 7. Benoni Defense

 This strategy is an extremely aggressive one that can be played by black in response to white’s common d4 opening.
 Whilst numerous defense strategies aim to earn draws and close up against the pawn queen opening, the Benoni Defense provides black with numerous opportunities to not only equalize the game but also gain an advantage to start playing for the win.